nora-soderlund/NodeJS-HTTP-Proxy/README.md

 ```
 ### Processes
-To automatically run processes (such as the web servers) on the start of the proxy:
+To automatically run processes (such as the web servers) on the start of the proxy server:
 ```json
 {
     "processes": [